Arizona Coyotes Logo

 Arizona Coyotes LogoArizona Coyotes Logo PNG

-The designers proposed the Arizona Coyotes logo in the style of cubism.
-It depicts the club’s mascot, the coyote, after which it was named.
-This animal is symbolic for hockey players because it has inexhaustible endurance, the ability to surprise attacks, and cohesion, which is extremely important for team play.
+Designers proposed the Arizona Coyotes logo in a Cubist style.
+It features the club’s mascot, a coyote, after which it was named.
+This animal is symbolic for hockey players, as it possesses relentless endurance, the ability to sudden attacks, and cohesiveness, which is extremely important for team play.

 Arizona Coyotes: Brand overview